 A: A home study is an in-depth application and interview process with a social worker that involves in-person interviews, reference checks, background checks and home visits.
-The study is not standardized and may vary from jurisdiction to jurisdiction.
+The study may vary from jurisdiction to jurisdiction and costs an average of \$2,500 to \$3,000.
+In some provinces, applicants are also required to take a parenting course called PRIDE (Parent Resources for Information, Development and Education), which may cost up to \$1,500.
+Home studies for foster care adoption are typically free.